Arteaga2k/problema3/app/Twig/doc/tags/include.rst

 If you are using the filesystem loader, the templates are looked for in the paths defined by it.

-You can add additional variables by passing them after the ``with`` keyword:
+You can add additional variables by passing them after the ''with'' keyword:

 .. code-block:: jinja